Written by Stephen Anton PhD on August 6th, 2020

 This was one of my first experiences, and a big reason I became interested in what was happening in my brain while I was fasting.

-Over time, I learned that when our bodies use ketones for energy, after this metabolic switch is flipped, changes happen within our cells that have health-promoting effects in both our:
+Over time, I learned that when our bodies use ketones for energy, after this metabolic switch is flipped, changes happen within our cells that have health-promoting effects in both our minds and bodies.

 One of these processes is called autophagy, which is the way cells clean themselves so they can function better.